marco262/my_wiki/data/dnd/class/dragonfire-adept.md

 ### Greater Aspect of Metallic Dragons

 At 10th level, you become immune to paralysis and magical effects that render you unconscious.
-Additionally, your breath weapon's range is doubled.
-You may add double your proficiency bonus to any Charisma checks when interacting with metallic dragons, even if you would otherwise not be proficient in them.
+Additionally, your breath weapon's range is doubled, and creatures who succeed on their saving throw versus your breath weapon take half damage instead of no damage.
+You may add your proficiency bonus to any Charisma checks when interacting with metallic dragons.

 ### Discorporating Breath of Bahamut

 At 14th level, you learn to mimic the effects of the mighty breath weapon of Bahamut.
 As an action on your turn you can produce a breath weapon that inflicts 10d10 untyped damage to those in range unless they succeed on a dexterity saving throw.
 Those that do save take half damage.
 This damage bypasses all resistances and immunities.
 If a creature is dropped to 0 hit points with this damage, it and all of its non-magical possessions turn to dust (see the disintegrate spell for details).
-Once you use this ability, you can not do so again until you finish a long rest.
+Once you use this ability, you can not do so again until you finish a short rest.

 ## Tiamat